shiroinekotfs/ata-port-patch/Part 2 - Patching ATA.md

 mongoimport.exe --db ATA --collection SystemProfile --file "<SystemProfile.json backup file>" --upsert
 ```

 However, when I restart the service, it seems nothing is running.
-That leads me to another conclusion: *The port configuration is either in another configuration file or is being constant and cannot be changed by editing the existing setting file.*
+That leads me to another conclusion: *The port configuration is either in another configuration file or is constant and cannot be changed by editing the existing setting file.*

 ### 2. Reverse engineering ATA